subhadeep-maishal/documents/compile-adcirc-netcdf.md

 Once the script finishes, verify the process has completed by looking in the ```$DEPENDENCY_DIR/install/bin``` directory for a program called ```nc-config``` and a program called ```nf-config```.
 If these files exist, you're good to go.
 If not, something went wrong.

+Note that the directory ```$DEPENDENCY_DIR/install``` is the so-called 'installation directory' that we'll be referring to in the next steps.

 ### Add dependencies to the system path

 Once the script has finished, you'll see a message telling you to finish installation by adding a line to your ```~/.mybashrc``` file.
 You can do this by copy-pasting that line to the end of the ```~/.mybashrc``` file, or you can combine it with the line that includes the PGI compilers.